 - The nature and extent of any loss or damage suffered because of the contravention.

 - The circumstances in which the contravention took place.

-- Whether the employer has previously been found by a court in proceedings under this Act to have engaged in any similar conduct.
+- Whether the person has previously been found by a court (including a court in a foreign country) to have engaged in any similar conduct.

-- The Federal Court or the Federal Circuit Court of Australia may direct that 2 or more proceedings for a civil penalty against one employer may be heard together.
+- A relevant court may direct that 2 or more proceedings for civil penalty orders are to be heard together.

 - Rules of evidence and procedure for civil matters apply to proceedings for a civil penalty order.

-- If conduct constitutes a contravention of 2 or more civil penalty provisions, proceedings may be brought under the PPLAct against a person in relation to contravention of any one or more of those civil penalty provisions.
+- If conduct constitutes a contravention of 2 or more civil penalty provisions, proceedings may be brought under the Regulatory Powers (Standard Provisions) Act against a person in relation to contravention of any one or more of those civil penalty provisions.
 However, a person is not liable for more than one penalty in relation to the same conduct.

 - If civil proceedings take place AFTER criminal proceedings the court cannot make a civil penalty order against a person who has been convicted of an offence constituted by conduct that is substantially the same as the conduct constituting the contravention of a civil penalty provision.